seannich/RatVenture_ETI_Assignment/readme.md

 - Scrum Master - Sean
 - QA - Adeline
 - Developers - Naomi, Gerald
+## Scope
+> You are The Hero.
+The world is being invaded by the Rat King and his endless rat minions.
+The only way to defeat the Rat King is to find the Orb of Power located in the faraway land of Katalina.
+In this computer role-playing game, you will travel around a grid map searching for the Orb of Power and fighting rat minions.
+On the map are various towns where you can rest and save your game.
+Once you find the Orb of Power, the Rat King loses.

 ## USER STORIES
 |      NO.      |    FEATURE    |  SUB FEATURE  |   USER STORY  |